 Asahikawa Museum of Sculpture, Art museum and sculpture complex in Asahikawa, Japan.

-The building was constructed in 1902 as an officers' club for the 7th Division of the Imperial Japanese Army.
-It was converted into a sculpture museum in 1994 while retaining its original architectural features.
+The building was erected in 1902 as an officers' club for the 7th Division of the Imperial Japanese Army.
+Nearly a century later, in 1994, it was converted into a sculpture museum without altering its original structure.

 The community of curious travelers